Buffers

 You can make your paint fill fade out like a brush stroke.
 The effect is also heavily effected by your current opacity.

-Very similar to the idea of Layer Mixing, is Buffer mixing.
-In fact, they are part of the same sub system, but buffer mixing has its own uses if you only want to work with your main and swap image.
-See the section on Layer Mixing to learn more.
+Very similar to the idea of Layer Mixing, is Swap Mixing.
+In fact, they are part of the same sub-system, but swap mixing has its own uses if you only want to work with your main and swap image.

 Open layers panel opens the layers panel should you need it.